sergepaulc/ML-Class-for-Everyone/README.md

 - Feature store

 For this project, use as much as you can ChatGPT or any other language model (Gemini, LeChat) to research your proposal, data sources, features, models, agents, and code samples.
+Also, you can work on your own or team with a few classmates.